Glass act: Scientists reveal secrets of frog transparency

+To wrap up an international meeting in Bali, world leaders planted hope for the future in the form of new trees.
+Increased temperatures from global warming and its related calamities like drought, intense storms, wind, flooding and wildfires are taking a toll on Earth's trees.

-Some frogs found in South and Central America have the rare ability to turn on and off their nearly transparent appearance, researchers report Thursday in the journal Science.
+Some frogs found in South and Central America have the rare ability to turn on and off their nearly transparent appearance, researchers reported in the journal Science.

 During the day, these nocturnal frogs sleep by hanging underneath tree leaves.
 Their delicate, greenish transparent forms don't cast shadows, rendering them almost invisible to birds and other predators passing overhead or underneath.